danrusei/danrusei.github.io/content/posts/danube_pubsub.md

 ## Queuing and Pub/Sub (Fan out) workflows using Danube

-This section describes the steps to set up and use Danube for messaging and queuing on a Linux system.
+This section describes the steps to set up and use Danube for messaging and queuing on Linux.

 ### Setup Phase

 #### Start the ETCD Instance

+The etcd instance or cluster is responsible for the metadata persistent storage and cluster synchronization.

 To start the ETCD instance, use Docker with the following command: